zzhangjii/learning-library/oci-library/qloudable/Node_js/readme.md

 Example: If your database name was **Demo** then your connection string would be set as follows:  **connectString : 'demo_low'**.
 Your database name is currently **{{Database Name}}**.

-## Test your Node.js Application
+## Test your Node js Application

-Use the following commands to run your Node.js application:
+1. Use the following commands to run your Node.js application:
 ```
 cd /c/demo
 ```